chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

 The DCLS feature can be enabled via `-set lockstep_enable=1` option.
 There are two configuration options:
 * `-set lockstep_delay={2, 3, 4}` - the delay applied on the Shadow Core between 2 and 4 cycles,
-* `-set lockstep_regfile_enable=1` - enable exposing the VeeR Register File so the Shadow Core will have an internal copy to compare with the Main Core Register File.
+* `-set lockstep_regfile_enable=1` - enable exposing the VeeR register file read ports so the Shadow Core's read-port outputs can be compared against the Main Core's.

 The configuration options are ignored and their macros are not generated if the Dual Core Lockstep feature is disabled.